 How do I get RVIA certification for my tiny house?

-Work through an RVIA-certified manufacturer or apply as a builder through the RVTI training program.
+Work through an RVIA-approved builder or apply as a builder through the RVTI training program.

 Can a DIY tiny home get RVIA certified?

-Typically no, unless you partner with a certified manufacturer who inspects and finalizes your build.
+Usually no, unless you partner with a certified builder who checks and finishes your build.

 What are the requirements for RVIA certification for a tiny home?